July 26-31, 2015 Expedition starting in elk country south of Seattle WA and traveling over Mt. Rainier into the

-This expedition begins at River Meadows Park north of Seattle near Arlington, then travels over the North Cascade Mountains and into the territory of the Teanaway Wolf Pack.
+This expedition begins at Sahara Creek Horse Camp near Mt.
+Rainier, then travels over the North Cascade Mountains and into the territory of the Teanaway Wolf Pack.

 Become a detective in order to follow clues and solve mysteries that would otherwise have gone unnoticed in nature.
 Amazingly, animals reveal themselves to all who can read their stories in the earth.
 As you will see, tracks can tell us about the size, health, emotions, history and even intentions of animals which would otherwise remain hidden all around us.
 Never feel alone in the forest again as you learn to communicate and understand the sights and sounds which birds use to point out predators, to quarrel with their neighbors, or to sing with appreciation.
 This week you will enter the world of animals, becoming that which you follow.